FC Dinamo Sokhumi: In the Soviet leagues

 With the formal collapse of USSR in the dying days of 1991 all Soviet leagues were abolished.
 As a result, there was no tournament left where Dinamo could participate in 1992.
 In August the war in Abkhazia, Georgia, broke out and all Abkhazian football clubs were temporarily dissolved.

 After 2000

-In early 2000 the club resumed functioning in Tbilisi.
-In 2005-06 they played in the top division of Georgian championship, but due to financial problems they were gradually relegated to lower leagues.
+In early 2000s the club resumed functioning in Tbilisi, formed by IDP from Abkhazia, as Dinamo Sokhumi.
+The club played in the 2005-06 season in the top division of the Georgian championship.
+For a short time around 2006 it was also known as ASMC Sokhumi.
+Due to financial problems the club was gradually relegated to lower Regionuli Liga.

-Since 2013 Dinamo have been competing in Regionuli Liga.
+Since 2013 Dinamo has been competing again in the Regionuli Liga.